The sun, the vacations, the beach and last but not least, lemonade stands.

 If not, then it is time to rethink your strategy.

-Joshua’s goal was simple - to make his lemonade stand attractive and earn more than the other stands in his neighbourhood.
+Joshua’s goal was simple – to make his lemonade stand attractive and earn more than the other stands in his neighborhood.
 And he made sure that his goal was met.
 If it hadn’t been met, he would’ve tried out yet another plan.

-You must have a specific set of clear objectives of why you’re choosing the Freemium model - conversion rates, revenue, virality and ultimately your ROI and profitability.
+You must have a specific set of clear objectives of why you’re choosing the Freemium business model – conversion rates, revenue, virality and ultimately your ROI and profitability.

 If you’re not getting the expected results, then you might be doing something wrong.
+And that’s when you have to consider a different pricing strategy.

 For instance, Chris Anderson says that you must strive for a 10% conversion rate from free to paid.